-a.
-Works will be restricted to outside the period of Oct-March at all sensitive sites where disturbance is an issue, i.e within the SAC/SPA or immediately adjacent.
-The timing restriction will not apply to public road sections;

-- b.
-Construction works will be limited to daylight hours to avoid effects on bats, birds and otters.
+- a.
+Works will be restricted to outside the period of October to-March at all sensitive sites where disturbance is an issue (i.e within the SAC/SPA or immediately adjacent).
+This timing restriction will not apply to public road sections; - b Construction works will be limited to daylight hours to minimise effects on bats, birds and otters.
 The use of construction lighting will be limited to absolute minimums.
 Where it is necessary, all lighting will be cowled away from sensitive habitats, with no light spillage, in line with best practice for bats.
-Only existing municipal compound areas will be utilised, and security lighting will be sensor based at these locations; - c.
-The timing of the works and the measures intrinsic to the design, outlined above, will be sufficient to avoid significant effects.
-Nevertheless, if on the advice of the onsite ecologist further protection is required, then a suitable camouflage barrier netting will be utilised.
+Only existing municipal compound areas will be utilised, and security lighting will be sensor-based at these locations; - c If, on the advice of the onsite ecologist, further protection is required, a suitable camouflage barrier netting will be utilised.
 Camouflage netting will be utilised on all roadside works outside the period March to September to minimise noise transfer and visual intrusion, as a matter of course; - d.
-Regular monitoring of the works will be provided by a suitably qualified ECoW with authority to 'Stop the Works'.
-The representative will have knowledge of working on construction programmes within SAC and SPA areas where significant bird populations exist; and - e.
-In operation, the roadside greenway should have a negligible impact on the fauna and flora in the long term as it is generally alongside the road which would have a similar impact to that of the greenway.
-Nonetheless, further direction will be taken from the ecological consultant and NPWS.
-The following measures are proposed to limit the impact of the greenway in operation: - 1) No engineered barriers are proposed.
-This will minimise any visual impact both from the road or estuary side.
-Nonetheless, natural mid-level barrier planting will be provided particularly were similar items have been removed to allow for the greenway.
-Native species of hedging, locally sourced, will be utilised for biodiversity enhancement.
-This would offer protection to birds and act as general biodiversity enhancement; and - 2) Operational lighting, where necessary for security and safety, will be LED based (to avoid emission of UV light) and will be cowled away from estuarine habitats with no light spillage in line with best practice for bats and birds.
+Regular monitoring of the works will be provided by a suitably qualified Ecological Clerk of Works (ECoW) with authority to 'Stop the Works'.
+The representative will have knowledge of working on construction programmes within SAC and SPA areas where potentially sensitive features (e.g. significant bird populations) exist; - e.
+The following additional measures are proposed to limit the impact of the Greenway in operation (discussed further in Section 5 of this report): - Landscape planting is incorporated into the development design alongside the proposed Greenway route, using locally sourced native plant species of known biodiversity value.
+This will minimise visual impacts from the development, reduce the level of disturbance of adjacent habitats and species, and provide biodiversity enhancements for a range of species; - 2.
+Operational lighting, where necessary for security and safety, will be LED based (to avoid emission of UV light) and will be cowled away from estuarine habitats with no light spillage in line with best practice for bats and birds.
 Low energy LED luminaires incorporating a solar power source and motion detectors will be used throughout.
 Furthermore, to minimise the requirement for lighting all access features, such as bollards and gates, shall have reflectorised strips in line with best practice guidance.
-No lighting will be provided where birds forage within 50 metres of the cycle path to avoid any disturbance.
+No lighting will be provided where birds forage within 50m of the cycle path to avoid any disturbance.
+Detailed lighting design information is provided within the Outdoor Lighting Report (Sabre Electrical Services Ltd, 2022); and - 3.
+To minimise disturbance impacts (particularly from dogs) and avoid noise transfer to birds and other species which may occur, the boardwalk barrier will be screened to full height (~1400 mm) in particularly sensitive locations (further details are provided in the NIS report for the project).
+The screening will be provided by fixing boardwalk running boards to the fence posts.

-1.2.3 Greenway Construction Intertidal Zones/SPA/SAC
+1.2.3.
+Greenway Construction Intertidal Zones/SPA/SAC